PacktPublishing/D3.js-Quick-Start-Guide/BAR.md

 ![](https://i.imgur.com/DroVw9c.png)

-The text is all cluttered, though.
-Let's use some CSS to fix this:
+The bottom axis text is all cluttered, though.
+Let's add some CSS to bottom of `app.css` to fix this:

 ```css
 #bottom-axis text {